arijal0/FiskEat/AI_CHATBOT_SETUP.md

 ## Troubleshooting

 ### Backend Error: "Import google.generativeai could not be resolved"
-- Run: `pip install google-generativeai==0.3.1` in the backend directory
+- Run: `pip install -r requirements.txt` in the backend directory
+- Or manually install: `pip install google-generativeai==0.8.3`

 ### Chat not responding
 - Check if backend is running on port 5001